Kou-ding/Real-Time-Embedded-Systems/cross-compile.md

 ### Cross-compiling on arm processors
 #### Part 1
-Visit the arm gnu toolchain website: [link](https://developer.arm.com/downloads/-/gnu-a)
+Visit the arm gnu toolchain website: [link1](https://developer.arm.com/downloads/-/gnu-a) or the musl website [link2](https://musl.cc/).
+Both contain toolchains that allow us to cross-compile.
+Musl has the benefit of not needing to link everything with glibc so it is preferred.

 #### Part 2
 Find out the configuration of both your main and host machine by typing: